 By Intisar Seraaj

-Mr. & Mrs. Willie and Emma Dubose have been foster parents with Seraaj Family Homes, Inc. for about 20 years.
+Mr. & Mrs. Willie and Emmie Dubose have been foster parents with Seraaj Family Homes, Inc. for about 20 years.
 In addition to fostering, they’ve adopted two sibling groups.
 They welcomed the first pair to their forever home in 2009 and the second group in 2017.
 They’ve given the following a forever home: S. Dubose, L. Dubose, Krystal, C. Dubose, E. Dubose, V. Dubose, and RJ Dubose.
 The names of their children have been initialed to respect their privacy.

 Q: Tell me a little bit about yourself.